raysrashmi/raysrashmi.com/source/_posts/2014-09-02-new-features-in-rails-4-2.markdown

 There are some defaults commands given by Rails but we can add more as per our requirement.

 ##Transform Hash Values
-To modify Hash values call `tarnsform_values` it accepts a block and apply the block operation to each value of hash
+To modify Hash values call `transform_values` it accepts a block and apply the block operation to each value of hash

 ```ruby
 a = {a: 1, b: 2, c: 3}